 Work-study is a part-time employment program for students with financial need.
 CalArts offers both federal work-study and institutional work-study.
 Work-study eligibility is awarded after grants, scholarships, loans and other financial aid.
 International students may be eligible for CalArts (institutional) work-study.

-The Federal Work-Study program encourages recipients to participate in community-based services.
+CalArts encourages students who are receiving Federal Work Study to participate in community-based services, including CAP.
 CalArts supports this program and has contracted with a number of community service nonprofit organizations interested in hiring students.
-These jobs are posted at Off-Campus Community Service Work-Study Jobs, and further information can be obtained in the work-study office.

 Please contact departments/offices to find out the availability of work-study positions on campus for the Spring 2014 semester.

 Students who have been awarded work-study may begin to work once they have:

 - Completed registration each semester AND